azizulabedinazmi/pocket-calendar/SECURITY.md

 We will acknowledge receipt of your report within 48 hours and aim to provide a detailed response within 14 days.
 We are committed to working with you to address the vulnerability promptly.

-Thank you for helping us keep One Calendar secure!
+Thank you for helping us keep Pocket Calendar secure!

 ---